 Regular Student Status.
 A regular student is a student who meets all admissions requirements for matriculation into a degree program at the College.
-Regular standing is granted approved applicants who have achieved a minimum cumulative GPA of 2.3 in their high school or college coursework (if a transfer student).
+Regular standing is granted approved applicants who have achieved a minimum cumulative GPA of 2.3 in their high school or college course work (if a transfer student) and satisfactory test scores.